benjaminsnorris/bennorris.org/speaking/index.md

 ---
-layout: collection
+layout: page
-collection: presentations
 title: Speaking
-entries_layout: grid
-sort_by: date
-sort_order: reverse
 ---

 Public speaking is a favorite activity of mine.
 I love creating and delivering presentations on many different topics.
-Some of the presentations I have frequently given to executive teams or other departments are described below.

 ## [Speaker bio](bio/)